Univision: Specials

 On October 1, 2012, Univision and Fundación Teletón announced the creation of Fundación Teletón USA, a foundation to benefit rehabilitation centers specializing in research and medical treatment of children with disabilities, cancer and autism around the United States.
 The partnership resulted in the development of Teletón USA, a 28-hour telethon based on the televised benefit created by Don Francisco – who has hosted the U.S. version since its inception – that originated in Chile in 1978, which was modeled after the now-discontinued telethons benefitting the Muscular Dystrophy Association that were started by Jerry Lewis.
 The first event on December 14 and 15, 2012 – which was watched by a cumulative 13.9 million viewers through its simulcast on Univision and co-owned radio network Univision America, and via live streaming on Univision.com and the UVideos platforms – raised US$8,150,625 (exceeding its initial goal of US$7 million).

 Univision also broadcasts an annual New Year's Eve special, ¡Feliz!, as well as Spanish-language coverage of the Rose Parade.

+From 1974 until 2000, SIN first and Univision later, took part in the annual Ibero-American OTI Festival for twenty-six editions representing the United States.
+Starting in 1978, the network organized a large-scale televised national competition to select its entry to the international festival, with many of its affiliates organizing local televised competitions to select their entries to the national final.
+SIN also staged the 12th edition of the OTI Festival at the DAR Constitution Hall in Washington, D.C. on 29 October 1983; with Univision staging the 18th edition at the James L. Knight Center in Miami on 18 November 1989, and the 19th edition at the Circus Maximus of the Caesars Palace in Las Vegas on 1 December 1990.
+SIN won the competition in 1986 with "Todos", written by Vilma Planas and performed by Dámaris Carbaugh, Miguel Ángel Guerra, and Eduardo Fabián; and Univision won the competition in 2000 with "Hierba mala", written by Angie Chirino, Olga María Chirino, and Emilio Estefan and performed by Hermanas Chirino.